 - a major in chemistry or a major in biochemistry with professional certification from the American Chemical Society in either one

 - a major in environmental chemistry

-- an interdisciplinary major in biochemistry, cellular, and molecular biology - a popular choice for pre-med students because it covers all requirements for the Medical College Admissions Test
+- an interdisciplinary major in biochemistry, cellular, and molecular biology - a popular choice for premed students because it covers almost all the requirements for the Medical College Admissions Test

 In any of these majors, you will have small classes, lots of interaction with your professors and research opportunities that at many institutions would be limited to graduate students.

 Introductory courses are taught in the F.W.
 Olin Science Center, opened in 1995.
 Upper division courses and student-faculty research are conducted in Hale Laboratory, renovated in 1996.

 Students receive hands-on training with modern laboratory techniques and state-of-the-art scientific instrumentation.